terraform-providers/terraform-provider-opc/website/docs/r/opc_storage_object.html.markdown

 page_title: "Oracle: opc_storage_object"
 sidebar_current: "docs-opc-resource-storage-object"
 description: |-
-  Creates and manages a Object in the OPC Storage Container. `storage_endpoint` must be set in the provider or environment to manage these resources.
+  Creates and manages a Object in an Oracle Cloud Infrastructure Storage Classic container. `storage_endpoint` must be set in the provider or environment to manage these resources.
 ---

 # opc\_storage\_object

-Creates and manages a Object in the OPC Storage Container. `storage_endpoint` must be set in the provider or environment to manage these resources.
+Creates and manages a Object in an Oracle Cloud Infrastructure Storage Classic container. `storage_endpoint` must be set in the provider or environment to manage these resources.

 ## Example Usage